Leon Ginsburg: Life

-Ginsburg was interviewed by Peter Jennings for his seminal book, The Century (Doubleday 1989) and by Jane Marks for her book, Hidden Children of the Holocaust (Ballantine 1993).
-More recently, his riveting story was written in its entirety by his daughter, Suzanne Ginsburg, under the title, Noike: a Memoir of Leon Ginsburg, (Avenger Books 2012).
+Ginsburg was interviewed by Peter Jennings for his seminal book The Century (Doubleday, 1989) and by Jane Marks for her book Hidden Children of the Holocaust (Ballantine, 1993), as well as by Larry Papier for the United States Holocaust Memorial Museum in 1993.
+More recently, his story was written in its entirety by his daughter Suzanne under the title Noike: A Memoir of Leon Ginsburg (Avenger Books, 2012).
+Having moved to Lake Worth Beach, Florida in 2005, Ginsburg was also a speaker at Florida Atlantic University's Center for Holocaust and Human Rights Education.